Thoughts On Increasing Self-Confidence In Particular Social Situations

 When it comes to building particular social skills, you need to have an idea of what you need to do, and then keep putting yourself in settings where you can practice them.
 Once you start to get the hang of things you'll also start to build up your own successes, which you can draw on for even more confidence.

 Increasing your comfort levels is similar.
 To deal with the situations that really make your nervous you need to push yourself to face them, at a pace you can handle.
+It can help to do other work first, like learning how not to take all your insecure thoughts at face value, but at some point you've got to get out in the real world.
 This article goes into way more detail:

 These articles may also help: